nextpyp/pyp/docs/install/install-web.rst

   sudo systemctl restart nextPYP

 There are many other configuration options supported beyond the ones described here.
-For a full reference, see <../reference/config.html>`_.
+For a full reference, see <../reference/config>`_.

-Next Steps
+Next steps
 ----------

 You can start using the application right away.
 By default, it's installed in single-user mode, runs computation jobs on the local server, and is only accessible locally.
 This is the simplest configuration for the application, but you can enable other configurations using the linked instructions below.

- * `Enable remote access <./enable-remote-access.rst>`_
+* `Enable remote access <./enable-remote-access>`_

    If you're not logged into the server locally (i.e., with a keyboard and monitor), then you'll need to enable remote access to use the website from the network.
 Follow these instructions to configure remote network access.

- * `Enable multiple users <./enable-login.rst>`_
+* `Enable multiple users <./enable-login>`_

    If you need to allow multiple different people to use the application, but want them to have separate projects and storage locations, follow these instructions to set up multi-user mode.

- * `Attach a SLURM cluster <./attach-slurm.rst>`_
+* `Attach a SLURM cluster <./attach-slurm>`_

    For large processing jobs, using a compute cluster can speed up results significantly.
    These instructions show how to attach a SLURM cluster to your installation.

 .. _troubleshooting: